querqy/querqy-docs/docs/source/querqy/rewriters.rst

 The id and class properties are the only properties that are available for all rewriters.
 Rewriters can have additional properties that will only have a meaning for the specific rewriter implementation.

-In the example, the :code:`rules` property specifies the resource that contains rule definitions for the 'Common Rules' rewriter.
+In the example, the ``rules`` property specifies the resource that contains rule definitions for the 'Common Rules Rewriter'.
+Resources are files that are either kept in ZooKeeper as part of the configset (SolrCloud) or in the 'conf' folder of a Solr core in standalone or master-slave Solr.
+They can be gzipped, which will be auto-detected by Querqy, regardless of the file name.
+If you keep your files in ZooKeeper, remember the maximum file size in ZooKeeper (default: 1 MB).

 .. _querqy-list-of-rewriters: